The latest numbers on COVID-19 in Canada for Tuesday, Feb. 9, 2021

 There have been zero tests completed.

-There were four new reported deaths Monday.
-Over the past seven days there have been a total of 18 new reported deaths.
+There were three new reported deaths Tuesday.
+Over the past seven days there have been a total of 21 new reported deaths.
 The seven-day rolling average of new reported deaths is three.
-The seven-day rolling average of the death rate is 0.19 per 100,000 people.
-The overall death rate is 61.63 per 100,000 people.
+The seven-day rolling average of the death rate is 0.22 per 100,000 people.
+The overall death rate is 61.84 per 100,000 people.

 There have been zero tests completed.

-There were two new reported deaths Monday.
-Over the past seven days there have been a total of 35 new reported deaths.
+There were five new reported deaths Tuesday.
+Over the past seven days there have been a total of 32 new reported deaths.
 The seven-day rolling average of new reported deaths is five.
-The seven-day rolling average of the death rate is 0.42 per 100,000 people.
-The overall death rate is 28.93 per 100,000 people.
+The seven-day rolling average of the death rate is 0.39 per 100,000 people.
+The overall death rate is 29.35 per 100,000 people.

 There have been zero tests completed.

-There was one new reported death Monday.
-Over the past seven days there have been a total of 61 new reported deaths.
+There were 12 new reported deaths Tuesday.
+Over the past seven days there have been a total of 62 new reported deaths.
 The seven-day rolling average of new reported deaths is nine.
 The seven-day rolling average of the death rate is 0.2 per 100,000 people.
-The overall death rate is 38.67 per 100,000 people.
+The overall death rate is 38.94 per 100,000 people.

 There have been zero tests completed.

-There were 13 new reported deaths Monday.
-Over the past seven days there have been a total of 49 new reported deaths.
-The seven-day rolling average of new reported deaths is seven.
-The seven-day rolling average of the death rate is 0.14 per 100,000 people.
-The overall death rate is 24.46 per 100,000 people.
+There were four new reported deaths Tuesday.
+Over the past seven days there have been a total of 45 new reported deaths.
+The seven-day rolling average of new reported deaths is six.
+The seven-day rolling average of the death rate is 0.12 per 100,000 people.
+The overall death rate is 24.54 per 100,000 people.

 There have been zero tests completed.